yeole-rohan/ray-editor/README.md

-# ray-content-editor
-This is a lightweight, extensible, and user-friendly content editor built with pure JavaScript.
-It supports rich text editing, inline code, code blocks with syntax styling, tooltips, and a fully integrated emoji picker.

-# ✍️ Rich Content Editor
+# ✍️ raye-editor a Rich WYSIWYG Editor

 A lightweight, customizable rich-text content editor built with pure JavaScript — offering an intuitive writing experience, inline code formatting, syntax-highlighted code blocks, and native emoji support with a categorized emoji picker.